 What program should I register my skater in?

-If your skater has little or no experience of skating, once they are 4 years old (or starting JK in Sept 2016, ie born in 2012) they belong in our Pre-CanSkate program.
+If your skater has little or no experience of skating, once they are 4 years old (or starting JK in Sept 2018, ie born in 2014) they belong in our Pre-CanSkate program.
 Our Coaches and Program Assistants will be happy to help them find their feet, get them comfortable on the ice and teach them the basic skills they need to participate in figure skating, hockey or speed skating.

-Skaters new to our club must register for Pre-CanSkate.
+- you have never skated at WTSC before.
 They will be assessed on their first day and placed into a group based on their skill level.

 What should my Skater wear?

-- All pre-CanSkate, CanSkate and PowerSkate program participants must have a CSA approved hockey helmet until they pass CanSkate Stage 5.
+• All pre-CanSkate, CanSkate and PowerSkate program participants must have a CSA approved hockey helmet until they pass CanSkate Stage 5.
 Full face masks are highly recommended.
 Bicycle, multi-sport and snowboarding/skiing helmets are NOT acceptable.

-- All participants must dress in warm, comfortable clothing in layers, including gloves or mittens.
+• All participants must dress in warm, comfortable clothing in layers, including gloves or mittens.
 Waterproof pants or snow pants are recommended.

-- While Skaters are learning to skate, figure skating dresses alone are not warm enough.
+• While Skaters are learning to skate, figure skating dresses alone are not warm enough.
 Layering them over pants or warm leggings and putting a sweater or jacket on top might be warm enough.